tasxatzial/leetcode-js/problems/421/algorithms.md

 See the problem description on [leetcode](https://leetcode.com/problems/maximum-xor-of-two-numbers-in-an-array/).

-Here's a list of algorithms that can be used to solved the problem.
+Here's a list of algorithms that were used in the solutions.

 ## Trie